IVSoftware/key_filter_for_console/README.md

 ***
 **Sample keys without blocking**

-The `tryGetConsoleKey` is a critical piece that only blocks to reads a character if it's already known to be available.
+The `tryGetConsoleKey` is a critical piece that only blocks to read a character if it's already known to be available.

     private static bool tryGetConsoleKey(out ConsoleKeyInfo key)
     {